Chapter 16 : If My Eyes are Sad

 He most certainly could play any of those roles perfectly at any given moment.
 But in many ways, he had shown her that he could very well be none of those things.

-“You probably think of me as pathetic and mental.”
-He said with a look that welcomed her to sit next to him.
+“You probably think me pathetic and mental,” he said with a look that welcomed her to sit next to him.

-“Am I?”
-She questioned as she took a graceful step and slid onto the couch, sitting as far away from him as possible, keeping what she deemed to be a safe distance from him as the light from the romantic candle chandelier cast him in a sensual glow.
+“Am I?” she questioned as she took a graceful step and slid onto the couch, keeping what she deemed to be a safe distance under the romantic glow of candlelight.

 It was a good idea considering she could now smell his cologne.
 It wasn’t his normal scent.
 It was something new.
 Something hypnotizing, masculine, and wonderful that beckoned to her female existence.

 “I remember that first night when we were sorted.
-You went up to the front right after me and I wasn’t surprised at all that you were sorted into Slytherin House.
+You went up to the front right after me and I wasn’t surprised at all that you went into Slytherin House.
 But that was because I thought you were sorted there because you were an arrogant and cruel slime-ball.”

 He let out a short guttural laugh knowing full well she was telling the truth.